Push1697/devops_assignment/README.md

 ---

-## 🚀 How to Deploy
+## How to Deploy

-### Option 1: The "DevOps" Way (GitHub Actions)
+### Option 1: Using the GitHub Actions
 This is the preferred method as it simulates a real production environment.
 1. Push a commit to the `main` branch.
 2. Go to the **Actions** tab in GitHub.
 3. Watch the **Infrastructure Pipeline** run.
 It will plan and apply the changes automatically.

-### Option 2: The "Manual" Way (Local)
+### Option 2: Using your Local system
 If you want to test rapidly from your machine:
 ```bash
 ./scripts/deploy.sh
 ```
-This script wraps the terraform commands for convenience.
+This script contians the terraform commands for convenience.

-## 💥 Teardown (Important!)
+## Teardown
-To ensure you aren't charged for running instances, you can destroy everything easily.
+To ensure I shouldn't be charged for running instances, I can destroy everything easily.

 **Via GitHub Actions:**
 1. Go to **Actions** -> **Infrastructure Pipeline** -> **Run workflow**.